micha-p/gumsolver/README.md

 The current state of connectors might be recorded either by explicitely starting a new record or at any line ending in table mode.
 Fields within table records might be interpreted as statements with predefined left side.
 Moreover, full statements are not restricted to the header line but might occur within the table as well.
 On the other hand in vertical modes several statements might be combined at one line when separated by field delimiters (TODO).

 Backreferences to previous records are a powerful feature for studying simulations.
 They consist of a symbol name and an index, denoted by an at_sign followed by a valid record number.
+(TODO: drop again, too much code and too complicated)

-## Present Limitations
+## Present Limitations and Future Improvements

-Constant values within formulas are fixed without any uncertainties.
-Otherwise use variables.
-s=a*a will not resolve into all directions, the reason is given as an excercise.
+Equations with multiple occurrences of variables (s=a*a) will not resolve into both directions, the reason is given as an excercise.

-## Future Improvements

-Consistent use of global variables in code.
+Encapsulation of constraints into modules to circumvent such problems.
-Formal description of the grammar, as well as a clean parser instead of nested regular expressions.
+Formal description of the grammar combined with a perfectly clean parser.
-Encapsulation of constraints into functions (in a mathematical sense).
-Tablemode considering columns as arrays of values.
 Compute means and uncertainties of a range of records or all records (star) or a SQL-like query.